joserc87/word2wiz/README.rst

 ### TODO:

+- [ ] In the case of a dropdown list, check that the default value is one of the items.
+- [ ] Show any parsing error in the web interface
 - [ ] Remove the zip files after the session is closed.
 - [ ] Handle colisions in the uploaded files.
 Two files can have the same name.